rustiever/Sorting-Algorthims-Visualization/README.md

 # Sorting Algorthim Visualization
-Visualisation(internal working) of some popular sorting algorithms using openGL framework.
+Visualisation of some popular sorting algorithms using openGL framework.

 # ABOUT SORTING
 Sorting a sequence of items is one of the pillar of Computer Science.